-The thing is that FAT32 formatted drives only support files up to a maximum size of 4GB - for example if you try to put an image file of 6 GB onto an external, FAT32 formatted hard drive of 320 GB with 100 GB of those still free and not in use, the copying will fail.
-To change this, you have to format the target drive to the NTFS file system.
+The problem is that FAT32-formatted drives only support files up to a maximum size of 4 GB.
+For example, if you try to copy an image file of 6 GB to an external FAT32-formatted hard drive of 320 GB, of which 100 GB are still free and not in use, the copy operation will fail.
+To change this, you need to format the destination drive to the NTFS file system.

 Formatting will erase all data on the drive, so back up everything you have on the drive first.
 Then right-click on the drive in your file browser and select Format.....

 In the window that appears, the File System drop-down menu will probably show a FAT file system (if it already says NTFS, this guide won't solve your problems).
 Before you change anything, double check that you have selected the correct drive.
 Then change the file system to NTFS and click Start.